coreypopp/IFhostingTest/readme.txt

 - Player must enable Javascript in a browser for the game to play.
 - Game save-data is stored in local browser cache.
 Clearing local browser cache will delete saved games.
 - To play the test release go to https://coreypopp.github.io/IFhostingTest/
+- To download the feelies go to https://coreypopp.github.io/IFhostingTest/feelies/index.html
+- To read the license agreement go to https://coreypopp.github.io/IFhostingTest/source/license.html

 ## Purpose of Repository
 1. Maintain a repository to store test releases while learning Inform 7 (I7)